Misty Wudder-Colored Portraits of the Artist as a Young Man: Grade Seven Tryin' To Kill Me!

 When my mother speaks about me as a very young child, she gets a big smile on her face and far away glimmer in her eye.

-Perhaps because I was by most standards advanced at an early age, reading the Berenstain Bears Picnic to my nursery school class at 3 ½ years old, while my still-diaper-rocking peers were sitting atop piles of their own feces, while I regaled them with the tale.
+Perhaps because I was by most standards advanced at an early age, reading Berenstain Bears Picnic to my nursery school class at 3 ½ years old, while my still-diaper-rocking peers were sitting atop piles of their own feces as I regaled them with a tale.

 My father and I would later jokingly refer to that time period my mother speaks about, with that twinkle in her eye, as "My Prime".